awsdocs/aws-sam-developer-guide/doc_source/serverless-sam-cli-install-linux.md

 ## Step 4: Install Homebrew<a name="serverless-sam-cli-install-linux-homebrew"></a>

+**Note**
+This step causes your environment's default Python version to be the one installed by Homebrew\.

 The recommended approach for installing the AWS SAM CLI on Linux is to use the Homebrew package manager\.
 For more information about Homebrew, see [Homebrew Documentation](https://docs.brew.sh/Homebrew-on-Linux)\.

 To install Homebrew, you must first install Git\.
 For more information about Git, see [Git Documentation](https://git-scm.com)\.
 Git is available on many different operating systems, including most modern Linux distributions\.
 For instructions about installing Git on your particular operating system, see [Installing Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)\.